 The \$10.0 million fee we received from Genzyme under our co-promotion agreement is being amortized over a four-year period beginning in 2012, and is recorded as a reduction of selling and marketing expenses.
-We amortized \$0.6 million of the \$10.0 million in each of the three months ended March 31, 2014 and 2013, and these offsets to expense are included in selling and marketing expense in our condensed statement of operations.
+We amortized \$1.3 million of the \$10.0 million in each of the six months ended June 30, 2014 and 2013, and these offsets to expense are included in selling and marketing expense in our condensed statement of operations.
 The co-promotion agreement requires that we pay a certain percentage of our cash receipts to Genzyme, which percentage decreases over time.
-The percentage was 40% from January 2013 through February 2014, and decreased to 32% in March 2014 and will remain at this level thereafter.
-Our co-promotion fees were \$2.8 million and \$1.9 million in the three months ended March 31, 2014 and 2013, respectively, and are included in selling and marketing expense in our condensed statement of operations.
-As our cash collections grow, both from volume growth as well as from increased reimbursement rates and collections for Afirma, the total amount we pay to Genzyme will increase in absolute dollars although the percentage of revenue we are required to pay Genzyme has decreased over time.
-We believe our relationship with Genzyme will accelerate sales of Afirma.
-As a result, our selling and marketing expense may be higher than what we would have incurred if we alone were marketing and promoting Afirma.
+The percentage was 40% from January 2013 through February 2014, and decreased to 32% in March 2014.
+Our co-promotion fees were \$2.7 million and \$5.5 million in the three and six months ended June 30, 2014, respectively, compared to \$1.8 million and \$3.7 million in the same periods in 2013, and are included in selling and marketing expense in our condensed statement of operations.